coderrata/GoToRust/NOTES.md

-Creating a Rust style Ownership/borrow/checker system in Go
+Creating a Rust style Ownership/borrow/checker system in Go **Changed default branch to 'version1.2'** as this didn't interfere with current projects.
+Running the compiler would automatically set up 1.23.
+If it takes me too long to get a working compiler then 1.23+ might be needed.
+So I just branched off.
 ### NOTES:
 #### As I progress this will hold my thought process throughout and explanations (for myself mostly)
 ## **I Have put my daily learnings in another directory, LearnByDay, in an .md file for each day.
 I will place a daily synopsis here**